alexmaxad/Project-advanced-ML/README.md

-# Project: A Comparative Study of Spectral Clustering and K-Means Clustering
+# Project: A Comparative Study of Spectral Clustering and Guided PCA Clustering

 ## Introduction